drj11/sixtyforth/sixtyforth.md

 where `EXECODE` is the address of the machine code to call, and `CODEADDR1` is the address of another executable block.
+The addresses that are compiled (CODEADDR1 and so on) are referred to in the Forth-83 standard as "compilation addresses".
+The compilation address of the above example word is `forthword`.

 What does the core interpreter cycle do?